Why should you think about how people will remember you?

 People will remember how you treat them, so it is good to be aware of the impression you leave people with.

-To live a life that people remember, you might have to be here for a few years, so make your health a priority.
+To live a life that people remember, you might have to be here for a few years, so prioritize your health.

 We can also inspire others who see us living our dreams and taking risks to live fulfilled lives.